rami3l/pacaptr/README.md

 ## Platform-Specific Tips

-- `Homebrew` support: Please note that this is for macOS only, `Linuxbrew` is currently not supported.
+- `macOS/homebrew` support: Please note that this is for macOS only, `Linuxbrew` is currently not supported.

   - Automatic `brew cask` invocation: implemented for `-S`, `-R`, `-Su`, and more.